Will Cunnane

-William Joseph Cunnane (born April 24, 1974) is a former right-handed Major League Baseball pitcher.
+William Joseph Cunnane (born April 24, 1974) is an American former right-handed Major League Baseball pitcher.
 He graduated from Clarkstown High School North in New City, New York in 1992, where he played baseball and ran cross country.
 He is 6'2" and he weighs 175 pounds.

 Career

 Florida Marlins

 Originally signed by the Florida Marlins as an undrafted free agent in 1992, Cunnane spent four seasons mostly as a starter in the minors before making his major league debut.
 Perhaps his best season was 1994 with the Kane County Cougars when he went 11–3 with a 1.43 ERA in 139 innings pitched.

 San Diego Padres

 On December 9, 1996, Cunnane was selected by the San Diego Padres in the Rule 5 Draft.
 He made his big league debut on April 3, 1997, against the New York Mets at the age of 23.
 He pitched two innings that game, surrendering two hits, two walks, and no earned runs.
 The rest of his rookie season was average-in 54 games, he had an ERA of 5.81.
 Between 1998 and 2000, Cunnane made frequent trips between the majors and minors.